 Thousands or millions of dollars in penalties and civil suits.

 Besides being against the law, businesses who host reviews and testimonials are also fed up.
 They’ve changed their terms of service agreements to stop incentivized reviews altogether, and they’ll remove or flag reviewers or businesses who violate the agreements.
 Amazon sued over 1,000 offending businesses, reviewers and sites in 2015.
-Yelp did the same, bringing offending companies and reviewers to court for fraud.
+Yelp also sued, bringing offending companies and reviewers to court for fraud.

 Will I Get Caught?